redox-os/redox/CONTRIBUTING.md

 ### <a name="chat"> Chat </a>

-The quickest and most open way to communicate with the Redox team is on our [](https://
+The quickest and most open way to communicate with the Redox team is on our [chat server](http://chat.redox-os.org)

 ### <a name="reddit"> Reddit </a>